-Distribution: On both sides of the Cascades crest in Washington; east to Montana and Wyoming, south to Oregon.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to Oregon, east to Alberta and western Montana.

-Habitat: Wet to somewhat dry soil, from montane to subalpine and alpine areas.
+Habitat: Wet to somewhat dry soil, from montane forest openings to subalpine and alpine areas.

 Conservation Status: Not of concern